sam-sunnarborg/sam-sunnarborg.github.io/MyAnalysis/Analysis.md

 ![Neural Networks](../images/GNN_handdrawn-9.jpg)

-Here are a few examples of what these histograms of characteristics might look for <span style="color: blue;">signal</span> and for <span style="color: grey;">background</span>.
-Notice some distributions look very different between <span style="color: blue;">signal</span> and <span style="color: grey;">background</span>, and some look very similar.
+Here are a few examples of what these histograms of characteristics might look for <span style="color: blue; font-weight: bold;">signal</span> and for <span style="color: grey; font-weight: bold;">background</span>.
+Notice some distributions look very different between <span style="color: blue; font-weight: bold;">signal</span> and <span style="color: grey; font-weight: bold;">background</span>, and some look very similar.
 Then notice how different they look after the Neural Network has scored them!
 Thanks Neural Network!